CodebyShaurya/Shaurya/README.md

 This project was created with CRA (Create React App)

-This is my portfolio website to introduce myself, here I put my skills, projects, and contact details.
+This is my portfolio website to introduce myself, here I put my skills, projects, and contact detail.

 ## Technologies used:
 - React